ivandustin/curated/README.md

 And then I will confess to them that, "I never knew you.
 Go away from me, you workers of lawlessness."

 Reference: Matthew 7:21-23

+## Let your light shine

+You are the light of the world.

+A city laid above a mountain cannot be hidden.
+Nor do they light a lamp and put it under a basket, but on the lampstand.
+And it gives light to all in the house.

+So let your light shine before the people so that they may see your good works, and glorify your Father who is in Heaven.

+Reference: Matthew 5:14-16